Child Care Resource & Referral ProgramChild Care

 Resource & Referral

-Through this program, CHS maintains an educational resource library that includes developmentally appropriate toys and materials, as well as books and videos.
+Through this program, CHS maintains an educational resource library that includes developmentally appropriate toys and materials, as well as books and educational DVDs.
 Resources are available to parents, providers, and the community at large.
 CHS professionals conduct a variety of workshops throughout the year and are available for consultation.
 For more information about workshops and training for child care providers, please Contact Us.

 In addition, CHS provides a quarterly newsletter to child care providers in the Greater Long Beach, Orange County, San Diego County, Ventura County, Yuba County, and Sutter County areas.
 The newsletter contains helpful information about child development issues, child health, curriculum activities, and many other relevant topics.
 CHS also provides a biannual newsletter for parents regarding parenting and career issues, recipes, activity ideas, and more.